top of page

 The East Coast Coalition for Tolerance and Non-Discrimination (ECC)

-Promoting Inclusion and Equity for Underprivileged Minorities
+Promoting Inclusion and Equity for Marginalized Minorities

 To present the solutions that defend the social equality for underprivileged minorities in legislative systems and society at large

-salons that share and discuss first-hand information on the harm of national origin discrimination.
+intellectual discussions that share and discuss first-hand information on the harm of national origin discrimination.
 To let victims know that you are not alone.